See Platypus in the wild at

 See platypus in the wild at Yungaburra

-Best time for this activity
+Best time for Platypus spotting Queensland

 Platypus are generally most active around dawn, dusk and during the night.
 However, you still may see them at Yungaburra during the middle of the day.